Addepar/ember-table/tests/dummy/app/pods/docs/guides/body/occlusion/template.md

   pass `staticHeight=true`.
 You are responsible for ensuring that your rows are styled to always be the same as `estimateRowHeight`.

+* `key`: This key is the property used by the vertical-collection to determine whether an array mutation is an append, prepend, or complete replacement.
+It defaults to the object identity `"@identity"`.

 {{#docs-demo as |demo|}}
   {{#demo.example}}
     {{!
 BEGIN-SNIPPET docs-example-occlusion.hbs }}